deannreid/CTF-Writeups/HackTheBox/Retired/Insane/Sizzle/Sizzle - Writeup.md

 htb\amanda
 ```

-Sadly, there was no flag in Amanda's account, so I presume it is in ``MRLKY``'s account, tried just going there but of course that would be too easy.
+Sadly, there was no flag in Amanda's account, so I presume it is in ``MRLKY``'s account, tried just going there but of course, that would be too easy.

-I setup a villain session so I could be lazy
+I set a villain session so I could be lazy

 ```
 villain -p 6501 -n 4443 -x 8080 -f 8888